Your guide to generating leads across multiple channels, including LinkedIn, cold email, and cold calls.

 See how Clémence manages this for the message above:

-And to ensure your emails stay out of spam, there is a couple limits and benchmarks to keep in mind:
+And to ensure your emails stay out of spam, there are a couple of limits and benchmarks to keep in mind:

 But just as long as you've warmed your email, specifically targeted your lead list, hyper-personalized your message, and are focusing on providing value - you'll kill these benchmarks.